NetSparkleUpdater/NetSparkle/README.md

 ### Ed25519 Signatures

-You can generate Ed25519 signatures using the `AppCastGenerator` tool (from [this NuGet package](https://www.nuget.org/packages/NetSparkleUpdater.Tools.AppCastGenerator/) or in the [source code here](https://github.com/NetSparkleUpdater/NetSparkle/tree/develop/src/NetSparkle.Tools.AppCastGenerator)). **This tool requires the .NET 5 Desktop Runtime to be installed.** Please see below sections for options and examples on generating the Ed25519 keys and for using them when creating an app cast.
+You can generate Ed25519 signatures using the `AppCastGenerator` tool (from [this NuGet package](https://www.nuget.org/packages/NetSparkleUpdater.Tools.AppCastGenerator/) or in the [source code here](https://github.com/NetSparkleUpdater/NetSparkle/tree/develop/src/NetSparkle.Tools.AppCastGenerator)). **This tool requires the .NET 5 or .NET 6 Desktop Runtime to be installed.** Please see below sections for options and examples on generating the Ed25519 keys and for using them when creating an app cast.

 ### DSA Signatures

-DSA signatures are not recommended for 2.0+.
-They are insecure!
+DSA signatures are not recommended when using NetSparkleUpdater 2.0+.
+They are considered insecure!

 You can still generate these signatures, however, using the `DSAHelper` tool (from [this NuGet package](https://www.nuget.org/packages/NetSparkleUpdater.Tools.DSAHelper/) or in the [source code here](https://github.com/NetSparkleUpdater/NetSparkle/tree/develop/src/NetSparkle.Tools.DSAHelper)).
 Key generation only works on Windows because .NET Core 3 does not have the proper implementation to generate DSA keys on macOS/Linux; however, you can get DSA signatures for a file on any platform.
 If you need to generate a DSA public/private key, please use this tool on Windows like this: